RENBRAN/documentation/content/applications/inventory_and_mrp/inventory/product_management/product_tracking/serial_numbers.rst

 <inventory/product_management/incoming-outgoing-products>`.
 Click on the
 :icon:`oi-view-list` :guilabel:`Moves smart button` at the top of the page.

-In the :guilabel:`Lot/Serial Number` column, manually type (or select from the dropdown) the desired serial numbers for each individual product.
+In the :guilabel:`Lot/Serial Number` column, manually type (or select from the drop-down menu) the desired serial numbers for each individual product.

 .. image:: serial_numbers/moves-button.png
    :align: center
    :alt: Show the detailed Moves page.

-When finished, click the receipt/delivery order's breadcrumb trail, and the assigned serial numbers will be automatically saved.
+When finished, click the receipt/delivery order's breadcrumbs, and the assigned serial numbers will be automatically saved.

 Traceability & Reporting
 ========================

-Manufacturers and companies can refer to the :guilabel:`Lots/Serial Numbers dashboard` and traceability reports to see the entire lifecycle of a product: when and where it originated, where it was stored, and who it was shipped to.
+Manufacturers and companies can refer to the :guilabel:`Lots/Serial Numbers` dashboard and traceability reports to see the entire lifecycle of a product: when and where it originated, where it was stored, and who it was shipped to.